CozartKevin/CozartKevin/README.md

 # Kevin Cozart
 **C++ Software Engineer | U.S. Marine Corps Veteran**

-👋 **Welcome!** I'm Kevin Cozart, a passionate C++ Software Engineer with a strong background in IT Systems Administration.
+👋 **Welcome!** I'm Kevin Cozart, an excitable C++ Software Engineer with a strong background in IT Systems Administration.
 My focus is on developing scalable, high-performance software solutions, with a keen interest in graphics programming, audio development, and game engines.

 ---